-A: Yes, but only for certain titles in the Game Pass for PC catalog.
+A: Yes, but only for specific titles in the Game Pass for PC catalog.
 Game streaming is not currently available on PC but should roll out in the coming months.

 Q: Does EA Play work on PC?

-A: While EA Play does work on PC, the version included with Xbox Game Pass Ultimate does not.
+A: While EA Play works on PC, the version included with Xbox Game Pass Ultimate does not.
 This should change in the coming months.

 Q: Which Xbox Game Pass should I buy?

 A: For pure PC gamers, Game Pass for PC is a fantastic value.
 It depends on whether or not you want to play online or on your phone for console gamers.
 If the answer to either of those is yes, Game Pass Ultimate is a better value.

 Q: Does Xbox Game Pass Ultimate include full games?

 A: Yes!
 Included titles often include expansions and DLC, too.